thinkful-ei-unicorn/anthony-giannotti-bookmarks-app/README.md

 Check all validations in the API documentation (e.g. title and url field required) I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

+ ## Technical Requirements
+Use fetch for AJAX calls and jQuery for DOM manipulation

+Use namespacing to adhere to good architecture practices

+Minimal global variables
+Created modules in separate files to organize code Logically grouped functions (e.g. API methods, store methods...)
+No data in DOM

+No direct DOM manipulation in event handlers
+Followed the React-ful design pattern - changed the state, re-rendered the component Used semantic HTML

+Used a responsive and mobile-first design

+Visually and functionally solid in viewports for mobile and desktop Followed a11y best practices